Street Corn Salad

 - 1/4 cup mayonnaise

-- 8 oz feta cheese
+- 8 oz queso fresco or feta cheese, crumbled

 - 1/2 cup chopped cilantro

-- 3 cloves garlic
+- 3 cloves garlic, finely minced

 - Pinch of red pepper flakes